Butternut Squash Enchiladas

 |Total time:||55 minutes|

-2 1/2 cups butternut squash OR winter squash
+2 1/2 cups (fresh or frozen) butternut squash, cubed OR winter squash, cubed

 - Place each half of squash face-side down on your microwave-safe plate or dish.
-Add ½ cup of water to the dish, microwave on high for 5-10 minutes.
+Add 1/2 cup of water to the dish and microwave on high for 5-10 minutes.
 Check squash to see if it is soft.
 If not, cook for another 2-3 minutes.

 - Mix squash, beans, onion, cilantro, garlic powder, and cumin in a bowl.

-- Heat tortillas 2-3 at a time in the microwave for 30 seconds before filling them (this will prevent the tortillas from tearing while you roll them).
+- Heat 2-3 tortillas at a time in the microwave for 30 seconds before filling them.
+This will prevent tearing while rolling.

 - Cover the tortillas with the salsa or enchilada sauce.
 Put the rest of the cheese (1/4 cup) on the salsa.